-We used to have 15-20 different team-based stretches that we went through each day prior to practices and games.
-Then that evolved to running a few laps around the field or riding a bike to warmup before you did stretching of the muscles and joints.
-Now, people are skipping the static stretches altogether and doing dynamic warmup stretches and joint mobility movements before and after lifting, sprinting, and endurance workouts.
+We used to have 15-20 team-based stretches that we went through each day prior to practices and games.
+That evolved into running a few laps around the field or riding a bike to warm up before we stretched.
+Now, people are skipping the static stretches altogether and doing dynamic warmup stretches and joint mobility movements before and after lifting, sprinting and endurance workouts.

 Static Stretching Cold

-This method of warming up and stretching actually does very little of either.
-Warming up should involve activities that actually increase your body heat.
-Stretching cold or stiff muscles can actually lead to micro tears deep in the muscle fiber and connective tissues.
+This method of warming up and stretching does very little of either.
+Warming up should involve activities that increase your body heat.
+Stretching cold or stiff muscles can lead to micro tears deep in the muscle fiber and connective tissues.
 Even though we would start off the stretch routine with a 20-30 rep set of jumping jacks, it still was not enough to warm up the body effectively.

 Warm Up, Then Static Stretching

-Running, biking, swimming, or other forms of cardio are great ways to increase your body heat prior to stretching whether you prefer static stretches or moving into more dynamic movements to complete your warmup.
-The goal to warming up is to warm up!
-So get moving prior to pushing or pulling any stiff muscles as they will become more pliable as the body warms.
+Running, biking, swimming or other forms of cardio are great ways to increase your body heat before stretching, whether you prefer static stretches or moving into more dynamic movements to complete your warmup.
+The goal of warming up is to warm up, so get moving before pushing or pulling any stiff muscles.
+They will become more pliable as the body warms.